This topic is under construction for the 21.11 (November 2021) release of LabKey Server. For current documentation of this feature, click here.

 In order to align with study data, your Sample data needs the concepts of participant and time.
+These are provided in fields of the following types.
 You can either provide values at the time of linking to study, or add fields of these types to your Sample Type:

 In order to use automatic link to study upon import

-, you must name the respective fields "ParticipantID" and either "VisitID" for a visit-based study target or "Date" for a date-based study.
-Deviating from these expected field names, such as using "VisitID1", will prevent the automatic link from occurring.
+name the respective fields "ParticipantID" and either "VisitID" for a visit-based study target or "Date" for a date-based study.
+Deviating from these expected field names, such as using "VisitID1", or using a "Date" field of type "DateTime" will prevent the automatic link from occurring.

 View your grid of Samples.
 Select the rows to link, then click Link to Study